gorilaaak/THM-Network-Security-Challenge/README.md

 ## We have an FTP server listening on a nonstandard port.
 What is the version of the FTP server?

-Since the question is pointing us to the non-standard port lets examine the one which is beyond-standard, we will use the **-sV** option and narrow the scan only to the specific port.
+Since the question is pointing us to the non-standard port lets examine the one which is beyond-standard, we will use the **-sV** option and narrow the scan only to the specific port with option **-p**.

 ![Alt text](<Untitled 6.png>)